cscott/lua-turtle/README.md

 result_meta, result = NumberMT, NumberMT:from(5 + right.value)
 ```
 Finally, we can 'unbox' primitive types when they are stored in registers
-and rebox on storage (or when the types become unknown at a merge point)
+and re-box on storage (or when the types become unknown at a merge point)
 to get:
 ```
 prop_meta, prop = StringMT, '\0f\0o\0o'